 Below are our top tips for wild camping in Norfolk:

 - Heavy rain can happen in Norfolk – even during the summer months.
 Therefore make sure you have a rainproof tent that can survive rain.
-A lightweight one-man walking tent like this or similar would be perfect.
-For a good value tent that fits more than one person, this mosquito-proof one would work well too.
+A lightweight one-man walking tent like this

 - Remember to always have plenty of water on you when you’re walking and camping.
 A space-saving collapsible water bottle would be a good purchase.